wiglenielrosahdz-ship-it/AI-Privacy-Gateway/docs/DESIGN.md

 --------------------------Functional Requirements-------------------------------

-FR1: Program must be written in C.
+FR1: Program must be written in C. C operates faster, and at a lower level than JAVA, meaning that strings and such get operated on much quicker.
+Scalability, however is much harder than JAVA, and any error in C could have potentially disastrous consequences on the User's device.

 FR2: Program must take in user input, which should be the same as the prompt, which would be
       provided to AI.